Where do I find application materials for the R40 MCH Research Program?

 If the data set we plan to use includes data from only 1 or several States, will this qualify as a national data set for the R40 MCH SDAR program?

 The FOA states, “Recipients will conduct secondary data analyses using existing national databases and administrative records.”
 However, in cases where no existing national database adequately addresses a given MCH-related research question or specific MCH population, then the best available public data set can be used.
 In all cases, the FOA requires that “findings will be generalizable and of regional or national significance.”
 Therefore, you would want to highlight how findings from your proposed project will have regional or national significance.
 Funding decisions are based on scientific merit as determined by the external review committee, and on availability of funds.

 Yes, administrative records can be used for this grant.
-The SDAS program supports research projects that exclusively utilize existing national databases and/or administrative records.
+The SDAR program supports research projects that exclusively utilize existing national databases and/or administrative records.
 Applicants should highlight in their proposal how the administrative records of their choice will yield information that is of regional or national significance, since this is part of the criterion on Public Health Impact that the external review committee will be assessing all proposals on.
 Please review Criterion 4 in the FOA for additional information.

 HRSA allows one PI/PD to be named on the face page of the SF424 R&R application, who will serve as the key point of contact.
 The application can include Co-Investigators as key personnel on the project.
-An individual cannot be named as the PI/PD on multiple simultaneous applications for the R40 MCHR or the R40 SDAS competitions.
-An individual cannot be named as PI/PD on an R40 MCHR and an R40 SDAS application simultaneously.
+An individual cannot be named as the PI/PD on multiple simultaneous applications for the R40 MCHR or the R40 SDAR competitions.
+An individual cannot be named as PI/PD on an R40 MCHR and an R40 SDAR application simultaneously.

 Is there a requirement regarding minimum or maximum effort for the PI?